xueranm/KuberneteCertificates/KCNA-Preparation.md

   - kubectl api-versions can list the available API groups and their versions
   - The kubectl “api-resources” is a command to view the available resource types as well as the API group they are associated with
   - Field selectors let you select Kubernetes resources based on the value of one or more resource fields
+  - LXC is a well-known Linux container runtime that consists of tools, templates, and library and language bindings.
+It's pretty low level, very flexible and covers just about every containment feature supported by the upstream kernel
+  - TTL-after-finished Controller prevents a job from living after a certain amount of time when it has finished execution.
+  - Selectors fetch a group of objects based on a key/value pair in Kubernetes
+  - two areas of concern for securing Kubernetes:
+    1. Securing the cluster components that are configurable
+    2. Securing the applications which run in the cluster
+  - RBAC API declares four kinds of Kubernetes objects: Role, ClusterRole, RoleBinding and ClusterRoleBinding
+  - EndpointSlices provide a simple way to track network endpoints within a Kubernetes cluster.
+They offer a more scalable and extensible alternative to Endpoints
+  - When managing the scale of a group of replicas using the HorizontalPodAutoscaler, it is possible that the number of replicas keep fluctuating frequently due to the dynamic nature of the metrics evaluated.
+This is sometimes referred to as __thrashing, or flapping__.
+  - As part of Cluster Autoscaler graduation to GA we want to guarantee a certain level of scalability limits that Cluster Autoscaler supports.
+We declare that Cluster Autoscaler scales to 1000 nodes with 30 pods per node.
+  - Names of three CNCF landscapes: Cloud-native landscape, Serverless landscape, Member landscape
+  - Fission is a fast serverless framework for Kubernetes with a focus on developer productivity and high performance